infinitered/ignite/docs/Guide.md

 Ignite comes with some prebuilt, flexible, and customizable components.
 Unlike most component libraries, it's not built to drop in out of the box, but rather with custom design in mind (you do have a nice, custom design, don't you?)

-Ignite works fine with other component libraries, but the built-in component system works quite well for most apps.
+Ignite works fine with other component libraries, but the built-in component system works the best for custom-designed apps.

 Check out the [Components](./components.md) documentation.